Bartley P. Griffith

-Griffith joined Muhammad Mohiuddin’s MD xenoheart laboratory in 2018.
-Together they were able to demonstrate that the heart of a genetically altered pig could support life when transplanted into an orthotopic position in the chest for up to 9 months.
-Griffith performed the first successful xenotransplantation of a genetically modified pig heart to a human on January 7, 2022.
+Griffith joined Muhammad Mohiuddin's MD Xenoheart laboratory in 2018.
+Together, they were able to demonstrate that the heart of a genetically altered pig could support life when transplanted into an orthotopic position in the chest for up to 9 months.
+Griffith and Mohiuddin performed the first successful xenotransplantation of a genetically modified pig heart to a human on January 7, 2022.
 The recipient was 57-year-old David Bennett Sr. The procedure occurred at the University of Maryland Medical Center.
 Due to complications, David Bennett Sr died on March 8, 2022.

-The operation has been hailed as a breakthrough procedure (NEJM, May 2022).
-The patient’s survival for 2 months has infused interest into xenotransplantion as a future option for insufficient human donor organs.
+On September 20, 2023, Bartley P. Griffith performed his second pig heart transplant.